Thairo Estrada Preview, Player Props: Giants vs. Braves

 Braves Pitching Rankings

-- The pitching staff for the Braves has a collective 9.4 K/9, the fourth-best in the league.
+- The Braves pitching staff is fifth in MLB with a collective 9.4 strikeouts per nine innings.

-- The Braves have a 3.80 team ERA that ranks fifth among all MLB pitching staffs.
+- The Braves' 3.81 team ERA ranks fourth among all MLB pitching staffs.

-- Braves pitchers combine to surrender 125 home runs (one per game), the third-fewest in baseball.
+- The Braves give up the second-fewest home runs in baseball (126 total, one per game).

-- The righty's last appearance came on Sunday against the New York Mets, when he tossed 4 2/3 innings, surrendering six earned runs while giving up seven hits.
+- The lefty last pitched on Monday against the New York Yankees, when he tossed six innings, allowing two earned runs while giving up eight hits.

-- The 29-year-old has an ERA of 5.22, with 5.4 strikeouts per nine innings, in 19 games this season.
-Opponents have a .268 batting average against him.
+- The 29-year-old has an ERA of 2.57, with 8.4 strikeouts per nine innings, in eight games this season.
+Opponents are batting .250 against him.

 © 2023 Data Skrive.
 All rights reserved.